developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/samples/clock/index.md

 The following guide will walk you through setting up the EMDK samples in your IDE.

 * [Android Studio](/emdk-for-android/7-4/guide/emdksamples_androidstudio)

+>**NOTE**: The appearance of sample app screens can vary by sample app version, Android version and screen size.

 ##Using This Sample
 1. When the application starts it should look like the following.